veracity/veracity-documentation/sections/datafabric/iot/ServiceBusConsumerDocker.md

 ## 1. Create a new C# console application
 To create a new C# console application, you can use Visual Studio (or another IDE of choice) or the .NET Core CLI.
 We'll use the [.NET Core CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/) in this tutorial.
 Create a new directory for your project and navigate to it:

 ```
 mkdir ServiceBusConsumer
 cd ServiceBusConsumer
 ```

 Create a new C# console application:

 ```
 dotnet new console
 ```

 ### 1.1.
 Add the Azure ServiceBus NuGet package
-To add the Azure ServiceBus NuGet package, run the following command:
+To add the Azure ServiceBus NuGet package, run the following command.

 ```
 dotnet add package Azure.Messaging.ServiceBus
 ```

-Also add the following NuGet packages:
+Also, add the following NuGet packages:

 ```
 dotnet add package Microsoft.Extensions.Configuration